Deformation theory of G_2 conifolds: The deformation theory of G2 conifolds

 Let $\mathcal T_{\nu}$ denote the set of all torsion-free conifold $\G$~structures on $M$ which converge at the same rate $\nu$ on the ends to the same $\G$~cones as the original conifold $\G$~structure $\ph$.
 Explicitly,

 In order to define the \emph{moduli space} of torsion-free conifold $\G$~structures on $M$, we need to take the quotient of $\mathcal T_{\nu}$ by an appropriate equivalence relation.
 The torsion-free condition is diffeomorphism invariant, but arbitrary diffeomorphisms do not preserve the convergence condition on the ends.
+As mentioned in the introduction, we choose to quotient out by those diffeomorphisms which \emph{fix} the $\G$~cones on the ends.

+\begin{rmk} One could then in principle further divide out by extra diffeomorphisms later, such as those which are asymptotic to automorphisms of the $\G$~cones on the ends.
+We eventually do something like this in the CS case in Section~\ref{smoothCSsec}.
+See Definition~\ref{reduced.moduli.defn} and the rest of that section. \end{rmk}

-We need to quotient out by those diffeomorphisms for which pullbacks preserve the condition $ \tilde \ph - \ph \in C^{\infty}_{\nu}(\Lambda^3 T^*M)$.
-As mentioned in the introduction, we only consider deformations \emph{that fix the asymptotic $\G$~cones on the ends}, because the deformation theory of compact strictly nearly K\"ahler manifolds is still not completely understood.
-Thus we are interested in diffeomorphisms isotopic to the identity, which are generated by vector fields that decay to zero on the ends.
+Thus we are interested in diffeomorphisms isotopic to the identity which are \emph{generated by vector fields that decay to zero on the ends}.
 For such diffeomorphisms to preserve the rate of convergence at the ends to the asymptotic cones, their infinitesimal generators (vector fields) must be of rate $\nu+1$ on the ends.
 Specifically, we define $\mathcal D_{\nu + 1}$ to be the group generated by the set

 This is a connected component of the identity in the space of all diffeomorphisms of $M$, and hence a subgroup of $\mathrm{Diff}^0(M)$, the diffeomorphisms isotopic to the identity.

 It is clear that $\mathcal D_{\nu + 1}$ acts on $\mathcal T_{\nu}$ by pullback.
 We now define the \emph{$\G$~conifold moduli space} $\mathcal M_{\nu}$ of rate $\nu$ on $M$ to be the quotient space $\mathcal M_{\nu} = \mathcal T_{\nu} / \mathcal D_{\nu + 1}$.
 This defines $\mathcal M_{\nu}$ as a topological space.
 We want to describe the structure of $\mathcal M_{\nu}$ more precisely.
 In the AC case, we will see that for generic rates that lie in a certain range, the space $\mathcal M_{\nu}$ is actually a finite-dimensional smooth manifold.
 For other rates in the AC case, and in general for the CS case, the deformation theory will be obstructed and we will describe the obstruction spaces explicitly.